ousmanedev/generator-mage2/README.md

 If you have a VendorName/ModuleName module, you should do: `cd VendorName/ModuleName`.

 * `yo mage2:acl`: Creates acl file with some default rules.
+* `yo mage2:menu`: Creates custom menu on Magento2 admin panel.
-* `yo mage2:observer`: Creates an observer.
-[Here](http://ousmanedev.github.io/magento2events) is a list of Magento2 events.
+* `yo mage2:observer`: Creates an event observer.
+[Here](http://ousmanedev.github.io/magento2events) is all of the events dispatched in Magento2.
 * `yo mage2:route`: Creates a route.
 * `yo mage2:view`: Creates a view.
 * More coming soon